Naeima/Naeima/Education.md

   **Bachelor of Science - BS, Computer Engineering**

    *1995 - 2000*
-  - Officially recognised by UK NARIC as comparable to British Bachelor degree standard.
+  - Officially recognised by  the National Recognition Information Centre for the United Kingdom (NARIC) as comparable to British Bachelor degree standard.
 ---